 Triggering foods.
 People who may not understand your struggles.
 Nervousness about your appearance and social gatherings.
 Difficult emotions.
 There are plenty of reasons why many in the eating disorder recovery community get nervous during the summer, especially during holidays like July 4th.

-We’ve compiled some great ways to find support in recovery during the warm weather days that’ll help you stay resilient and enjoy your hard-earned day off.
-And if you’re struggling?
+We’ve compiled some great ways to find support in recovery during the warm weather days that’ll help you decrease relapses and remain focused on building a life worth living.
+And if you’re struggling and need support?
 Reach out to Center for Discovery for help.

 Before the Summer Party: Preparation Pays Off

 A little bit of preparation goes a long way to making summer events more enjoyable (and less stressful) during eating disorder recovery.
-Don’t think of it as homework; you can do just a few things to make things easier on yourself when the day rolls around.
+Here are several ideas that can help:

 Tip #1: Let Your Eating Disorder Treatment Team Know What’s Up

 Let your treatment team know if you’re going to a party or any other kind of social event.
-They’ll understand that you may be under a little more pressure and can offer you more support.
-Open communication with your social safety net is one of the best ways to find support in recovery.
+They’ll understand that you may be under a little more pressure, and can offer you more support and create a plan for the event with you.
+Open communication with your treatment team or social safety net is one of the best ways to find support in recovery.

 Also, it’s a good idea to schedule a check-in meeting the day after your event.
 It’ll help you process any difficult emotions or experiences you may have.